 Lawn alternatives to encourage pollinators

-Although dandelions are considered unsightly by some, they are a great resource for hungry pollinators!
-Incorporating these flowering plants will encourage and sustain visiting pollinators while giving you bursts of color throughout the growing season.
-Lawn weeds like clover and dandelion are one of the largest food resources for bees in urban areas.
-Consider incorporating short flowering lawn “weeds” such as clover, micro-clover, trefoil, self-heal/heal all (Prunella), creeping thyme and crocus.
-Choosing the right pollinator-friendly plants has the added benefit of crowding out unwanted weeds, maintaining moisture within the soil and fixing nitrogen to reduce the need for fertilizing.
+Although dandelions are considered unsightly by some, they are a great resource for hungry pollinators.
+By leaving a few of these flowering plants, you will encourage visiting pollinators throughout the growing season.
+Research shows lawn weeds like clover and dandelion are one of the largest and most important food resources for bees in urban areas.
+Consider incorporating short flowering plants such as clover, micro-clover, trefoil, self-heal/heal all (Prunella), creeping thyme and small bulbs such as crocus.

 The importance of pollinators